Gunpla: Special editions

-Over the years, Bandai releases special limited editions of various kits, usually as competition (such as the yearly Bandai Action Kits Asia (now Universal) Cup held in Hong Kong) prizes, or as an event-limited (such as Japanese toy expos, movie launch premieres) item, although sometimes these kits are sold as limited web-shop items or discreetly sold by Bandai.
+Over the years, Bandai releases special limited editions of various kits, usually as competition (such as the yearly Bandai Action Kits Asia (now Universal) Cup held in Hong Kong) prizes, or as an event-limited (such as Japanese toy expos, movie launch premieres) item, as well as region-specific models (e.g. premium Bandai China limited cross contrast colour models), and special collaboration models with companies and celebrities such as 7-11, Uniqlo, hatsune Miku. although sometimes these kits are sold as limited web-shop items or discreetly sold by Bandai.

 These kits usually come in clear plastic, metal-plated (certain kits are in so-called 24-k gold finish), "gloss-finish", "pearl-finish", "titanium-finish", or any combination of these.
 Their prices are usually much higher than their regular-release counterparts.

 Display-only models

 For trade shows and toy fairs, Bandai displays some extremely large models in 1:6 or 1:12 scale.
 True to the scaling, some of these models are well over 5 feet (1.50 m) tall.

 Although most of these are one off promotional models used for display purposes, Bandai has produced a few of these for commercial purposes under their HY2M line.
 Notably, these are MS-06S "Zaku II Commander Type" (Char Aznable custom), which is now out of production, and the RX-78-2 "Gundam".
 These generally retail for approximately $2,000 and are intended to be sold primarily to store owners as display fronts.

 As part of the 30th Anniversary of the Gundam series, the company officially announced a project on March 11, 2009, called Real-G planning to build a 1:1 real size scale Gundam in Japan, it was completed on June 9, 2009, and displayed in a Tokyo park.
 The 18-meter tall statue was later moved and reconstructed in Shizuoka City, where it stayed from July 2010 to March 2011 when in August it was dismantled only to reopen in Odaiba, Tokyo on April 19, 2012.
 It stood in front of a gift shop, "Gundam Front Tokyo", until 2017 when it was replaced by the titular mobile suit of Mobile Suit Gundam Unicorn.